 Greek yogurt is widely distributed in regular grocery stores, but if you’re unable to find it, or prefer to strain your own yogurt, this tutorial will walk you through the necessary steps.

 I most often use whole milk Greek yogurt in my homemade tzatziki.
 I find that it strikes just the right balance of richness and tartness.

 You can absolutely use lowfat and nonfat Greek yogurt in this recipe, but bear in mind that depending on the brand, reduced fat varieties can be a little more tart than their whole counterparts.
-If substituting, it’s best to go light on the lemon juice and add it to taste.
+If substituting, it’s best to go light on the vinegar or lemon juice and add it to taste.